iseth/docker-lemp/README.md

-# dockerwebapp
+# Docker LEMP stack
 testing docker container deployment for web app on apache 2

-# When deploying this you need to script the following commands
+## When deploying this you need to script the following commands

-# FOLLOW THE STEPS BELOW
+## FOLLOW THE STEPS BELOW

-1. Remove existing container

-> docker rm -f runningDWA

-2. Build new container
-> docker build -t dockerwebapp .

-3. Run the docker container that has just been built
-> docker run -d -p 80:80 --name runningDWA dockerwebapp OR
-> docker run -d -p 80:80 --name runningDWA -v /Users/anthonygrant/Documents/docker/dockerwebapp/webapp:/var/www/html dockerwebapp
+1. Download and cd into the REPO
+> git clone https://github.com/iseth/docker-lemp.git && cd docker-lemp

+2. Start up the Stack
+> docker-compose up -d

+3.